 While it’s critical to get to the bottom of the bad behavior, you can use certain scents to deter your cat from peeing on your items.
 Here are the best smells that discourage cats from peeing.

-The Top 6 Smells That Deter Cats from Peeing
+The 6 Smells That Deter Cats From Peeing

 A bushy, strong-smelling perennial plant, lavender can dissuade your cat’s peeing problem.
 While commonly used in aromatherapy to boost calmness and reduce anxiety and stress, lavender can also work wonders when it comes to cats who refuse to use the litter box.